 Configuring your user settings¶

 Anaconda Enterprise maintains settings related to your user account, based on how the system was configured by your Administrator.
-There are times when you may need to update the information related to your user account—to change your password or add secrets, for example.
+There are times when you may need to update the information related to your user account—to change your password, add credentials required to access a version control repository, or add secrets that can be used to access file systems, data stores and other resources implemented by your organization, for example.

 Click Advanced Settings to configure the following settings for your Anaconda Enterprise account:

 To change the email or name associated with your account, edit the associated field for the Account.